Arkhan0123/Excel-for-Data-Analysis/Online Store Data Analysis - Excel/README.md

 -Relation between age and gender based on number of orders -Which channel is contributing to maximum sales?
 -Highest selling category?

-Step
-1. OPen file
-2. Data Cleaning - Check the every by using filter that is it having null or duplicate value, check spelling nd other mistakes
-3. Data Processing - doing some calculation for which we need to make dashboard.
-4. Data Analysis - add pivot tables